 Rest as needed before the next set.

-Run one-mile cooldown jog.
+Run a one-mile cooldown jog.
 Stretch legs, arms, hips and lower back well.

 With minimal equipment, you can do some of the more challenging events of the ACFT and test your strength, power, speed/agility, muscle stamina and endurance.
 Your ability to do the leg tuck also will be a combination of grip strength, flexibility, arm and core strength.